 - working with specialist computer software to undertake studies and research;

-- Work as a key figure in the control of hospital infection and in antimicrobial policy
+- Work as a key figure in the control of hospital infection and in the antimicrobial policy.

-- Academic jobs: microbiologists make a substantial contribution to teaching activity i.e. teaching medical laboratory, medical science or basic science students, preparing assessment and providing feedback
+- Academic jobs: microbiologists make a substantial contribution to teaching activity i.e. teaching medical laboratory, medical science, or basic science students, preparing the assessment, and providing feedback